 With the population of the township approaching 50,000, the need for a larger library was evident.
 New locations were scouted including a vacant grocery store, a county owned building, and a skating rink, among others.

-Eventually, the Library Board of Trustees commissioned the purchase and renovation of the former Educational Information and Resource Center (EIRC) building and in June 2011, the library opened in its present 20,000 square foot location on Delsea Drive.
+Eventually, the Library Board of Trustees commissioned the purchase and renovation of the former Educational Information and Resource Center (EIRC) building and on June 18th, 2011, the library opened in its present 20,000 square foot location on Delsea Drive.

 Peg Heggan grew up in Hammonton with her four brothers, one sister, and her parents Lilla P. Ruby and Thomas C. Elvins.
 Her father served as mayor of Hammonton for three terms, and later as Postmaster.
 He also served in the NJ State Assembly.
 Peg attended Hammonton High School, where she was a member of the debating team, and was named valedictorian.